|

 909. technician

-someone whose occupation involves training in a specific technical process
+someone who is trained in a specific process

 910. technique